 It may sound obvious that ongoing, unresolved conflict in your relationship affects the mental health of your baby.

 It probably comes as no surprise too that uneven division of housework is a key cause of conflict for new parents.
 Studies have shown that mothers are more satisfied when housework is divided more evenly between themselves and their partner, but women still do nearly 80% of the housework, even if they work for pay too.
-And, this old fashioned gender-based allocation of labour actually increases once a baby is born.
+And, this old-fashioned gender-based allocation of labour actually increases once a baby is born.

 Interestingly, lesbian parents tend to split childcare and housework more evenly.
-It sounds to me that feminism still has a way to go and I suggest you have a chat to your man about this!
+It sounds to me that feminism still has a way to go and I suggest you have a chat with your man about this!

 One of the most common complaints I hear from mums (not just new ones!) is that their husbands just don’t see what needs doing around the house.
 The kitchen is a tip and he just opens a beer.
 There is a mountain of laundry on the sofa and he just pushes it to one side.
 There’s Lego all over the floor and he just switches on the telly.